- ATI Test of Essential Academic Skills (ATI TEAS) Test

 - Students who completed the Area E history requirement without taking a US history course

 The computer-based test contains multiple choice questions that replicate a rigorous final exam in a course that meets the legislative requirements.
 Since the legislative requirement assumes that Georgia history is included in the teaching of U.S. history, this test includes questions of Georgia history asked within the framework of U.S. history.
-The administration fee is $15, and it can be paid using the online payment option.

 Students may also take history courses at Georgia Gwinnett College that meet the legislative requirement.
 These courses currently include the U.S. History surveys (Hist 2111 and Hist 2112).
 Courses under design that will meet the legislative requirement include: U.S. Honors History, The Old South, The New South, U.S. Southern History and the History of Georgia.